GYG-be/gyg-be.github.io/_posts/2024-04-11-thoughts-on-a-jail-ministry.md

 ### Teach restraint of the emotions, anxieties, depression; give it to God.

 1. "Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
-Let not your hearts be troubled, neither let them be afraid." - John 14:27
+Let not your hearts be troubled, neither let them be afraid." - [John 14:27](https://www.biblestudytools.com/john/14-27.html)

-2. "Cast all your anxiety on him because he cares for you." - 1 Peter 5:7
+2. "Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you." - [1 Peter 5:6-7](https://www.biblestudytools.com/1-peter/passage/?q=1+peter+5:6-7)

 3. "Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus." - Philippians 4:6-7
+And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus." - [Philippians 4:6-7](https://www.biblestudytools.com/philippians/passage/?q=philippians+4:6-7)

 4. "Come to me, all who labor and are heavy laden, and I will give you rest.
-Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls." - Matthew 11:28-29
+Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls." - [Matthew 11:28-29](https://www.biblestudytools.com/matthew/passage/?q=matthew+11:28-29)

-5. "For God gave us a spirit not of fear but of power and love and self-control." - 2 Timothy 1:7
+5. "For God gave us a spirit not of fear but of power and love and self-control." - [2 Timothy 1:7](https://www.biblestudytools.com/2-timothy/1-7.html)

-6. "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice." - Ephesians 4:31
+6. "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice." - [Ephesians 4:31](https://www.biblestudytools.com/ephesians/4-31.html)

 7. "Refrain from anger, and forsake wrath!
-Fret not yourself; it tends only to evil." - Psalm 37:8
+Fret not yourself; it tends only to evil." - [Psalm 37:8](https://www.biblestudytools.com/psalms/37-8.html)

-8. "Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, 'Vengeance is mine, I will repay, says the Lord.'" - Romans 12:19
+8. "Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, 'Vengeance is mine, I will repay, says the Lord.'" - [Romans 12:19](https://www.biblestudytools.com/romans/12-19.html)

-9. "The Lord is near to the brokenhearted and saves the crushed in spirit." - Psalm 34:18
+9. "The Lord is near to the brokenhearted and saves the crushed in spirit." - [Psalm 34:18](https://www.biblestudytools.com/psalms/34-18.html)

-10. "Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you." - 1 Peter 5:6-7
+10. "Have I not commanded you?
+Be strong and courageous.
+Do not be frightened, and do not be dismayed, for the Lord your God is with you wherever you go." - [Joshua 1:9](https://www.biblestudytools.com/joshua/1-9.html)

 ### Teach repentence and abandonment of bad habits of being ourselves.